tarun2001sharma/Scheduler-Dispatcher/README.md

 For more details on formatting and precision handling in C++, see examples in `/home/frankeh/Public/ProgExamples/Format/format.cpp` as discussed in extra sessions.

-## Contributing

-Contributions to enhance the simulation's functionality or extend its scheduling algorithms portfolio are welcome.
-Please adhere to the project's code style and contribute via pull requests.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.